 - Follow up with binders and replenish nutrients that you have been sweating out (I describe more of it below)

-Work your way up to 2,500 – 3,000, max 5,000 mg of niacin per sauna detox session.
-You will know when to increase when you don’t experience the tingling and burning, the flush, as much anymore.
+Work your way up to a higher niacin dosage of 2,500 – 3,000, max 5,000 mg per sauna detox session.
+You will know when to increase when you don't experience the tingling and burning, the flush, as much anymore.
 In that case, increase the niacin dose the next time.
-Increase the niacin intake slowly … and in small doses.
+Increase the niacin intake slowly … and in small amounts.

-At the beginning it is best to increase in e.g. 50 or 100 mg increments.
+In the beginning, it is best to increase in, e.g., 50 or 100 mg increments.
 Once you have reached 500 or 1,000 mg intake, you might be able to increase in 250 mg increments.
 Try out what works best for you.

 You will be amazed by the results.
-You will feel more relaxed, have a more beautiful glowing skin, a clearer mind, better mood, better sleep.
-And you are likely to lose weight and you slow aging. … Studies even show an increase in IQ.
+You will feel more relaxed, have a more beautiful glowing skin, a clearer mind, a better mood, and better sleep.
+And you are likely to lose weight, slow aging, and maybe improve your longevity. … Studies even show an increase in IQ.

-This detox protocol has made a huge difference to many people around the world including 9/11 firemen and gulf war veterans.
+This detox protocol has made a huge difference to many people around the world, including 9/11 firefighters and gulf war veterans.

-When you are finished with the sauna, you will still have a lot of toxins floating around in your body.
-To avoid that they cause havoc in your body, headaches or other pains … or even get stored in your fat cells again, you want to remove as many of them as possible.
+When you are finished with the sauna session, you will still have a lot of toxins floating around in your body.
+To avoid that they cause havoc in your body, headaches, or other pains … or even get stored in your fat cells again, you want to remove as many of them as possible.

-An effective way to do so is taking binders like diatomaceous earth or bentonite clay.
-As the name says, they will bind those toxins and remove them via your urine and feces.
+An effective way to do so is by taking binders like diatomaceous earth or bentonite clay.
+As the name says, they will bind those toxins from the body and remove them via your urine and feces.

-If you’re particularly concerned about getting rid of mercury, eat a few strawberries.
+If you are particularly concerned about getting rid of mercury, eat a few strawberries.
 Make sure that they are organically grown to avoid eating pollutants.

 And if you want to do your body something really good, take chlorella.
 It not only binds toxins, you also profit from many other health benefits.

 A lot of people take activated charcoal.
-While this is excellent for catching toxins, it does actually catch much more.
-Charcoal will also bind a lot of nutrients that you want and need and some of the beneficial gut bacteria that keep your microbiome healthy.
+While this is excellent for catching toxins, it absorbs much more.
+Charcoal will also bind many of the nutrients you want and need and some beneficial gut bacteria that keep your microbiome healthy.
 So if you do decide to take charcoal, make sure to take the nutrients as far away from it as possible, at least 2-3 hours.
 And avoid taking it every day for a week or more.

-You can find a good guideline which vitamins and minerals to take in which proportions depending on the amount of Niacin you take, in the book Clear Body.
-Clear Mind by Ron Hubbard (yes, this is the Scientology guy but I neither support scientology nor does this book relate to it.
-It’s simply a very good & well researched detox protocol).
-Make sure to get an older edition from before 2013 as in later editions most of the valuable information and explanations have been removed.
-You probably won’t find the book on Amazon.
+You can find a good guideline on which vitamins and minerals to take in which proportions, depending on the amount of niacin you take, in the book Clear Body.
+Clear Mind by Ron Hubbard (yes, this is the Scientology guy, but I neither support Scientology nor does this book relate to it.
+It's simply a very good & well-researched detox protocol).
+Make sure to get an older edition from before 2013, as in later editions, most of the valuable information and explanations have been removed.
+You might not find the book on Amazon.

-The easiest way though is to go to the Smart Detox with Niacin and Sauna Protocol Facebook group, where Bret Bouer links in the ‘Files’ section to a PDF copy of the book.
+The easiest way, though, is to go to the Smart Detox with Niacin and Sauna Protocol Facebook group, where Bret Bouer links to a PDF copy of the book in the ‘Files' section.
 He also provides updates on how to make the detox easier and even more effective based on the latest research and experiences.

-I actually suggest you join this Facebook group as you will get great advice and tips on how to make this detox pleasant and effective.
+I suggest you join this Facebook group as you will get great advice and tips on making this detox program pleasant and effective.

 In addition to refueling your nutrient storage, get a good rest.
-Depending on the duration you have been in the sauna and the amount of toxins removed and still flowing through your body, you might be quite tired.
+Depending on your duration in the sauna and the amount of toxins removed and still flowing through your body, you might be rather tired.
 So giving your body a good rest will help you to recover quicker.

 The best sauna types for this detox are traditional and infrared saunas.

-In the original detox protocol, infrared saunas were not available, so the protocol was built on the use of a traditional sauna … or dry sauna … or Finnish sauna.
+In the original niacin detox program, infrared saunas were unavailable, so the protocol was built on using a traditional sauna … or dry sauna… or Finnish sauna.
 These are all the same, just different names.

 This type of sauna was and still is the one that is the easiest to access for most people.

-This sauna relies on heat sources like rocks to create heat in the sauna.
+This sauna relies on heat sources like rocks to create heat in the sauna room.
 You are looking for a temperature of 60-80℃ /140-180℉.
-This heat then gets distributed via the air to heat your body … from the outside.
+This heat then gets distributed via the air to raise your body temperature … from the outside.

-As Dr Michael Schmidt points out in his book Beyond Antibiotics, a traditional sauna primarily encourages a water sweat in comparison to a fat sweat.
+As Dr Michael Schmidt points out in his book Beyond Antibiotics, a traditional sauna primarily encourages a water sweat compared to a fat sweat.

-To create a good detox effect, it takes a lot of heat and a long time, at least 2.5 to 4.5 hours.
+To create a powerful detox effect, it takes a lot of heat and a long time, at least 2.5 to 4.5 hours.

-I and most other people find it quite challenging to stay in for longer, especially when you have people coming in who throw water on the stones.
+I, the same as most other people, find it quite challenging to stay in for longer, especially when you have people coming in who throw water on the stones.

-The other challenge is that after such a long session in a traditional sauna, you are quite likely to feel exhausted and dehydrated even if you have been drinking a lot and taking a lot of breaks.
+The other challenge is that after such a long session in a traditional sauna, you are likely to feel exhausted and dehydrated even if you have been drinking a lot and taking many breaks.

 If you have access to an infrared sauna, use that instead of a traditional sauna.

-Different to traditional saunas that need to heat your body from the outside, the waves from infrared saunas can penetrate your body quicker and deeper (4-6 cm or 1.5-2.5 inches) heating your body from the inside.
-In comparison to a traditional sauna that allows for a more intensive activation of your sweat glands.
-You will sweat quicker and more copiously.
+Unlike traditional saunas that heat your body from the outside, the waves from infrared saunas can penetrate your body quicker and deeper (4-6 cm or 1.5-2.5 inches), heating your body from the inside.
+That allows for a more intensive activation of your sweat glands, and you will sweat quicker and more copiously.

-A great advantage of this sauna is that it doesn’t feel as hot as in a dry sauna.
+A great advantage of this sauna is that it doesn't feel as hot as in a dry sauna.
 The temperatures are only 45-55℃ /110-130℉, quite pleasant in comparison to a traditional sauna.
-That makes it much easier to stay in for longer periods of time.
+That makes it much easier to stay in for longer.

 And even better, the sweat you stimulate in an infrared sauna is more of a fat sweat, which allows eliminating more of the toxins stored in your fat.